jackprogramsjp/Roblopy/README.md

 `Users.GetIdByUsername(username)` - Returns the User ID of the Username.

-`Users.UserCanManageAsset(id, assetId)` - Returns true if User can manage Asset, else false.
+`Users.CanManage(id, assetId)` - Returns true if User can manage Asset, else false.

 `Users.User(username)` or `Users.UserById(id)` - Returns class of the User's ID, Username, Avatar Uri, Avatar Final, and Is Online.